The Dead Are Coming: Jim and the Old Man, Part 2

 “Oh so I do!
 Hold on.”

-Ethel fumbled with the key in the lock as the door bangs.
-She is unable to unlock it.
+Ethel fumbled with the key in the lock as the door banged.
+She struggled to unlock it.
 Agnes sighed and stepped forward.

 “Give it here love.”

 Agnes turned the key the correct way up, put it in and unlocked the door.
-She reaches for the handle.
+Not even reaching for the handle she held Ethel and stepped back.

 “Don’t worry boys, we’ve got it.”

-The door handle turns and the door almost bursts off its hinges with the two dead men’s force.
+The door almost burst off its hinges with the two dead men’s force.
 The corpses bowl in, knocking the ladies over.
 Agnes and Ethel scream, but only briefly.

 Comments